SpongePowered/SpongeDocs/source/plugin/migrating-from-7-to-8.rst

 the client as a first class citizen.
 The :javadoc:`Server` and :javadoc:`Client` are both :javadoc:`Engine`.

 In general plugin development, it is likely that you will only really consider the server - this is true even in singleplayer environments as the game client starts a singleplayer server.
-However, be aware that there are times when running on the client where the server engine does not exist.
+However, note that there can be times where the client is running but no server engine exists.

-There are generic lifecylce events that fire when each engine starts.
+There are generic lifecycle events that fire when each engine starts.
 You can use the :javadoc:`StartingEngineEvent`, :javadoc:`StartedEngineEvent` and :javadoc:`StoppingEngineEvent` (if the engine hasn't crashed) events if you need to be aware of when each engine starts.